ethereumjs/ethereumjs-monorepo/README.md

 ### `Trie` Properties
 - `root` - The root of the `trie` as a `Buffer`
 - `isCheckpoint` -  A `Boolean` determining if you are saving to a checkpoint or directly to the db
-- `immutable` - A `Boolean` flag determing if the Trie is immutable or not
+- `isImmutable` - A `Boolean` flag determing if the Trie is immutable or not

 --------------------------------------------------------